 One of my New Year’s resolutions is to launch a few (writing) projects (I’ve tried this before with various degrees of perseverance by the way).
 One of them is about the Lessera, the other is to share more of the methods we use at Minkowski to apply the future to the present.
 Some of you have told me to write that up in a book, but I’m parking that idea for the moment as I think a book is a little too static of a medium for the work I’m doing at the moment.
-Instead, I’ll share what we do in short posts.
+Instead, I’ll share what we do in this short post.
 Let me know if that works for you.
-This is the first in a series around ‘applied futures’ (which is how we call our approach).

 A cone of possibilities

 We are named after the German mathematician and professor Hermann Minkowski.
 In his work he stated that the future possible positions in time and space of any particle lie within a so called ‘cone of possibility’ (see image on top).
 In our work for clients we use this as a metaphor to map the possibilities of an organization in the future and help them apply it to their business today.
 In order to develop a plan of action based on this it is essential to understand what the future will bring and identify what is and what is not possible for your organization.
 Those choices and decisions define what your ‘cone of possibility’ is and determine what the best course of action is.
-In our work we do this in four steps (I’ll elaborate on each step in more detail in posts to come):
+In our work we do this in four steps:

 - Awakening to the future: in this step we explore the future and help you see it through four different lenses.
 These 4 perspectives on the future come from the four ways people are able to make sense of the world and reason what is possible: (i) using their brains to think rationally about it; (ii) using their senses to experience it; (iii) using their intuition and gut instinct to feel what is possible; (iv) or their desires to sketch out what they want the future to be.
 These are the only ways humans have ever done this and when you consciously use them to explore the future you will wake up to new futures.
 For this step we collaborate with many different experts, scientists, scholars, futurists and innovators.